erikhyrkas/legchessai/README.md

 If you place it in program files, you can then point at it using a chess engine like Shredder.

+The prepackaged engine doesn't use an opening book or endgame tables (and it doesn't really seem to impact the win rate much) since it inflates the overall install size to more than 64 gigabytes.

+If you want it to play reasonable openings, you should have your chess GUI use an opening book on behalf of the engine.

 ## LEG engine From Source
 I'm skeptical that another human being will ever download the source and actually get it running exactly the way that I did on my machine, but here's to hoping!
 This whole process was a learning experience for me and not designed